 Interview Questions About Co-Workers and Supervisors

-Here are some sample job interview questions and answers about facing conflict working on a team with co-workers and supervisors.
+Here are some sample job interview questions and answers about facing conflict when working on a team with co-workers and supervisors.

 I worked closely with Ann who, for the most part, always carried her fair share of the workload.
 During a stressful time, working on a project with a deadline, I realized Ann's contributions to the project were almost minimal.
 I made the decision to wait until after the project to speak with her.
-I'm glad I did because I learned she'd been going through a very tough time in her personal life and she appreciated my willingness to go the extra mile, so the project was completed on time.
+I'm glad I did because I learned she'd been going through a very tough time in her personal life and she appreciated my willingness to go the extra mile so that the project could be completed on time.
 As a result, our ability to work well together significantly increased.

-Early in my career, I had a supervisor (Judy) who was in a fairly good mood on Monday, but it deteriorated each day until, by Friday, the supervisor was finding fault with everything I did.
+Early in my career, I had a supervisor who was in a fairly good mood on Monday, but it deteriorated each day until, by Friday, she was finding fault with everything I did.
 I didn't realize, until I left that position, that I had been a contributor to the decline in her mood.
 Judy would ask me how my weekend was (on Monday) and during the week she would ask how it was going.
 I would tell her how much fun I was having (I was single) and how I was looking forward to the weekend plans.

 After I left, I realized my life was in complete contrast to hers and I reminded her of it almost daily.
 When she asked the questions, I should have had a quick answer, and then asked her how she was doing!